-Late last year, Lonely Planet released its “Best in Travel” lists for 2017.
-And at the top of its Top 10 Countries list – claiming the coveted #1 spot as the top country to visit this year – was Canada.
+Late in 2016, Lonely Planet released its “Best in Travel” lists for 2017.
+And at the top of its Top 10 Countries list – claiming the coveted #1 spot as the top country to visit in the new year – was Canada.

 At first, some people were like “… Canada?
 Really?”
 But I understand Lonely Planet's pick.

-Not only is Canada kind of, well, awesome, but this year also marks Canada's 150th birthday.
+Not only is Canada kind of, well, awesome, but 2017 also marks Canada's 150th birthday.
 And what better way to celebrate than with a trip to the Great White North?